ocomsoft/vue_interview_test/README.md

 ./json-server start -a
 ```

-This will fire up a Test Server you can use as your API Server.
+This will start up a Test Server you can use as your API Server.
 This will have the following routes:

 Library